Aa

 Fair & Transparent Police Oversight

-The Police Review Commission (PRC) is an independent civilian body that will investigate complaints about the conduct of police officers.
+The Police Review Commission (PRC) is an independent civilian body that investigates complaints about the conduct of police officers.
 Our goal is fair, unbiased investigations that hold law enforcement accountable while strengthening public confidence in policing across Alberta.

 An image of the sunrise casting pink light on the Rocky Mountains (Three Sisters) inside the shape of Alberta, with a second shape of Alberta overlapping in a light blue, creating some blue shading over the mountain image.